Nociception/push_swap/README.md

 make test500
 ```
 - customized test:
-Makefile's variables are settable to adjust these rules' behavior.
+Read the Makefile's rule to know what to type.
 ```bash
 make test-custom min max size display_list checker
 ```

 # Algorithm
-I heard about many algorithm already designed for this project.
-I knew before starting it that I wanted to create my own (no matter I potentially get one of them).
+I heard about many algorithms already designed for this project.
+I knew before starting it that I wanted to create my own (no matter if I potentially get eventually and unwillingly one of them, without knowing it).
 That kind of puzzle is my thing.

 Further details and explanation about it later.
-In fact, I must plunge back into the depth of my code, as I wrote it at the beginnin of 42's common core.
+In fact, I must plunge back into the depth of my code, as I wrote it at the beginning of 42's common core back then.
 You get it: maybe not the easiest code to understand 😬
-But I have, far away somewhere in my memory, the logic.
-Some variables' value are set for a 100 integers stack, and differently set for 500 (which are the two bige sizes tested for getting the project validated).
+But I have, far away somewhere in my memory, the logic/idea.
+Some variables' value are set for a 100 integers stack, and differently set for 500 (which are the two big sizes tested for getting the project validated).

 Furthermore, I do not claim any perfection.
 In the end (for the defense), I was somehow satisfied.
-Write about incents me to improve it again.
+Write about now incents me to improve it again, which I will not.